creativescala/krop/README.md

 # Krop

-A compositional web service library that is easy to use.
+A compositional web application library that is easy to use.
 Let a thousand websites bloom.

 [Read more](https://creativescala.org/krop).